Skip to content

 Semaglutide (sold as Wegovy and Ozempic) and liraglutide (sold as Saxenda and Victoza) make up a new generation of type 2 diabetes medications that are making waves for their powerful weight loss effects.
 Some studies on these drugs show an impressive 15% bodyweight loss over six months, while studies on a newer drug called irzepatide (sold as Mounjaro) show an astounding 22% weight loss over 6 months.
 Astonishingly, even more powerful medications are in development, and will likely become available in the next few years.

 Those weight loss numbers are significant.
-For context, we know that losing just 5% bodyweight has a tremendous metabolic benefit for high BMI individuals.
+For context, we know that losing just 5% of bodyweight has a tremendous metabolic benefit for high BMI individuals.
 Achieving triple or quadruple those results via these new medications has profoundly positive implications for that person’s health.

 What do these new drugs have in common?
 They all stimulate the production of Glucagon-like peptide-1, or GLP-1, a hormone made in the gut to help signal that you’re full, along with other weight loss benefits (fewer excess calories stored, slower movement of food through the GI tract).
+They can also create gastroparesis: a condition where your stomach does not empty efficiently.

 We know from bariatric surgery that this hormone increases post-surgery.
 In effect, these new medicines are cloning the hormonal effects of bariatric surgery, allowing patients to absorb this hormone exogenously (via injections) for the first time.